5 Ways to Encourage Your Child’s Self-Reliance

 1. Give Them a (Safe) Personal Phone

 Providing a safe phone for kids can help them learn about responsibility, technology, and healthy communication.
-This allows parents to help children gain self-reliance in a safe, monitored environment.
+This allows parents to help children gain self-reliance in a secure, monitored environment.
 Setting guidelines and letting children learn about technology can build a healthy relationship with phones and the internet.

 2. Let Them Do Tasks Independently

 Another great way to encourage self-reliance is to let children do tasks independently.
 Far too often, it can be easier to do things for our children to save time and frustration.
-By allowing children to do jobs independently, they start to learn what they can.
+By allowing children to do jobs independently, they learn what they can.
 It also encourages them to try more things and expand their boundaries.

 3. Encourage Problem Solving